Environmental Regulation definition

 Environmental Regulation means any applicable regulation or rule promulgated by any Environmental Regulator.

-Environmental Regulation means a Law relating to the environment and/or the impact thereof on human health or safety, or governing, regulating or pertaining to the generation, treatment, storage, handling, transportation, use or disposal of any Hazardous Substance, including, without limitation, the Comprehensive Environmental Response, Compensation and Liability Act of 1980, as amended, 42 U.S.C.
-9601, et seq., the Hazardous Materials Transportation Act, 49 U.S.C.
-1801, et seq., and the Resource Conservation and Recovery Act 42 U.S.C.
-6901 et seq., and the regulations promulgated thereunder.
+Environmental Regulation means any federal, state or local law, statute, code, ordinance, rule, regulation or requirement relating to the environment and/or to the impact thereof on human health or safety, or governing, regulating or pertaining to the generation, treatment, storage, handling, transportation, use, release or disposal of any Hazardous Substance, including without limitation the Federal Resource Conservation and Recovery Act of 1976, the Federal Comprehensive Environmental Response Compensation and Liability Act of 1980, and the Superfund Amendments and Reauthorization Act of 1986 (42 U.S.C. § 6901 et seq. and 42 U.S.C. § 9601 et seq.), as amended.

 Environmental Regulation means any and all present and future laws, statutes, ordinances, rules, regulations and orders of any Government Authority having jurisdiction over the Parties hereto or any portion of the Project Site and pertaining to the protection of human health, hazardous substances, pollution, or the environment, including, without limitation, the Comprehensive Environmental Response, Compensation and Liability Act of 1980, as amended by the Superfund Amendments and Reauthorization Act of 1986, and as the same may be further amended from time to time (collectively, "CERCLA").